Fractional Topology in Interacting 1D Superconductors: Additional figures

-{ Figure \ref{fig:yyspins_notp} shows the $yy$-spin correlation functions in the limit of $t_{\bot} = 0$ for large interaction strengths $g$ and $\mu$.
-As is clearly visible, the values quickly approach $-1$, verifying the GS property of the \emph{Mott insulating anti-ferromagnetic} phase.
-This confirms the results previously obtained in \cite{Herviou_2016} equivalently.}\\ \\
+Figure \ref{fig:yyspins_notp} shows the $yy$-spin correlation functions in the limit of $t_{\bot} = 0$ for large interaction strengths $g$ and $\mu$.
+As is visible, the values quickly approach $-1$, verifying the GS property of the \emph{Mott-insulating anti-ferromagnetic} phase.
+This confirms the results previously obtained in \cite{Herviou_2016} equivalently.